kriipke/hugo-s3/README.md

 # Hugo + AWS S3 complete toolchain

-This git repository includes:
-1. Bash scripts to automate the setup of your S3 buckets & TLS enabled Cloudfront distribution 2.`Dockerfile` to build the image hosted here, see next section for more info (pre-build image available via `docker pull l0xy/hugo-s3-docker`)
+This git repository includes the following tools that give you everything you need to create, edit, maintain and depoy a website using Hugo+asciidoctor and deploy it to a domain name purchased on (or transfered to) AWS:

+1. An interative shell script to automate the setup of the required AWS resources (S3 bucket, logging, TLS certificate & Cloudfront distribution).
+2. A `Dockerfile` for a Docker container with all the `Hugo` & `asciidoctor` tools needed to actually build the website.
-3. a `Makefile` that will allow you to, among other things, painlessly test and edit your website via Docker by simply typing `make`
+3. a `Makefile` that will allow you to, among other things, painlessly test and edit your website via Docker by simply running `make` in the correct directory.
-    * `make deploy` --  deploy your Hugo site to S3 per your Hugo sites `config.toml` file after making and testing changes

 ## Cloudfront setup script

 If you don't already have a TLS enabled Cloudfront distrution setup, this bash file contains all the required code to get one setup -- all you need is a domain name from [Route53](https://aws.amazon.com/route53/).

-Note that a Cloudfront distribution is required to generate a TLS enabled website using S3 to deploy a Hugo website.
+When you run it you will be prompted for a few variables but the only one you really need is the domain name you want to deploy your Hugo site at.
+The rest of the prompts have default values which work fine unless you have special requirements.

+The script generates a comprehensive logfile, `cloudfront_generation.log`, so you can verify any changes that were made or AWS resources that were created.

+The final output of the script is a Hugo configuration file snippet that can be copied into your main Hugo configuration file for later use with `make deploy` (see below)

+Why `Cloudfront`?
+Deploying Hugo websites on AWS S3 has become a popular alternative to hosting your Hugo site on a webserver, and in order to host a TLS enabled website via S3 a Cloudfront distribution is required.
+Also, `Cloudfront` comes with some cool perks, notably quicker content distribution as it's proper CDN.

 ## `Makefile` workflow

+When properly setup, you can simply `cd` to the correct directory for your Hugo project and run `make` and then go to your browser and view your website live as changes are being made at `http://localhost:1313` without having to worry about have any Hugo or asciidoctor software on your local machine at all.
+Sounds great, right?

 When using the `Makefile`, the source code for the Hugo project you want to work with in a directory named `src/` located in the same directory as the `Makefile`